drashevsky/SimulatedCPU/README.md

 to join the community of people who develop complex electronics and computers on TPT.

-I am probably the youngest person to finish such a project, being a 14 year old freshman

-in high school.
 You guys are truly amazing, and the feats you accomplish together as a

 community are incredible (60 hz computer, GPU, video game inside a video game, etc.)